praeclarum/praeclarum.github.io/_posts/2018/2018-12-17-nullable-reference-types.md

 * If the class and method are public and in a library, I do runtime checks for `null`.
 This ensures that code not using C# 8.0 will still get errors if they pass nulls to your code.
 * In all other cases, I trust the compiler's analysis and elide the checks.
 Perhaps there is some hubris to this decision, but I am so over runtime null checking.

-What if you don't want to create a constructor because it's just a data object and you miss C++ and unitialized memory?
+What if you don't want to create a constructor because it's just a data object and you miss C++ and uninitialized memory?
 Well, my best advice is to still initialized these objects but use special objects that somehow still represent the concept of emptiness.
 We have a few of these in .NET:

 * `String.Empty`
 * `Array.Empty<T>()`